Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 He paused the book and mulled that thought over, only to be interrupted by Vedreg.

-If Lewis was a study in how humans could absorb massive volumes of information and correlate them in breathtaking ways, and if Kirk was a living justification for his species’ reputation for shrewdness and politics, Vedreg was…
+If Lewis was a study in how humans could absorb massive volumes of information and correlate them in breathtaking ways, and if Kirk was a living justification for his species’ reputation for shrewdness and politics, Vedreg was...

 Well, he had become very interested in baking.

-At first Kirk had been uncharitably scornful of this, but Vedreg had proven once again that he wasn’t actually *stupid*, just… slow.
+At first Kirk had been uncharitably scornful of this, but Vedreg had proven once again that he wasn’t actually *stupid*, just... slow.

 In English, Kirk knew, the two terms were used more or less as synonyms, but in the case of Guvnurag, the difference became apparent.
 Both in matters of the body and matters of the mind, *nobody*, not even the most inventively charitable liar, could have realistically described Guvnurag as "fast"...but they *did* have inertia, which could be the next best thing.
 It had certainly allowed them to outperform the Corti when it came to large forcefield technology and a few associated technological fields.

 The Corti preferred for their research to yield dazzling new inspirations that could make the researcher’s reputation and earn them a promotion.
 Hard graft wasn’t their style at all, and so in areas where the patient ability to keep chewing away at the details yielded incremental, cumulative improvements, they were surprisingly lacking.
 Guvnurag were all about hard graft.
 They didn’t have much of an alternative.

-And so, while Lewis and Kirk had been blitzing around the station familiarizing themselves with its layout, its capabilities and its systems, reinforcing some repairs and, in Lewis’ case, a thorough search for terrifying killing machines… Vedreg had parked himself in an unobtrusive spot and had *thought*.
+And so, while Lewis and Kirk had been blitzing around the station familiarizing themselves with its layout, its capabilities and its systems, reinforcing some repairs and, in Lewis’ case, a thorough search for terrifying killing machines...
+Vedreg had parked himself in an unobtrusive spot and had *thought*.

 He had then, after some trial and error, some research, the assembly of a few appropriate tools, and raiding the station’s food storage stasis lockers, baked an apple pie.